theautomationdude/Blog/content/posts/ManagementGroups/index.md

 ## Defining your Management Group Structure - as code
 You can build your management group structure from the Azure portal, but by defining it as code, you will get a version controlled, modular and reusable deployment method.

 The management group structure we will deploy for lab purposes will be based on one that Microsoft have examplified in the picture below for Microsofts favourite example organization - *Contoso*.
 You can modify this structure to fit your organization, but I recommend you to stay as close to the Microsoft model as possible.

 ![Managementgroup-structure](managementgroup-structure.png)

-I've made an [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) file that represents the modified deployment we will to make to the tenant root group.

-I've prepared a [bicep file](main.bicep), but I suggest you just use it as support for writing your own file, just to get the hands on practice with Bicep and VSCode.
+I have made an [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) file that represents the modified deployment we will to make to the tenant root group. **Open or download the [bicep file](main.bicep)**, but I suggest you just use it as support for writing your own file, just to get the hands on practice with Bicep and VSCode.

 #### targetScope
-The file starts with the statement `targetScope = 'managementGroup'`, this tells Bicep that this deployment is going to be deployed to the management group scope, and the syntax used in the template will be analyzed from that perspective.
+The [file](main.bicep) starts with the statement `targetScope = 'managementGroup'`, this tells Bicep that this deployment is going to be deployed to the management group scope, and the syntax used in the template will be analyzed from that perspective.
 If you start typing `tar` and press `Ctrl+Space`, the VSCode Bicep extension intellisense will suggest the word `targetscope`, accept it by pressing enter.
 ![targetscope intellisense](targetscope-intellisense.png)

 To get the syntax in VSCode with the bicep extension you can write the keyword like `targetscope =`.